feralpacket/network_commands/bgp_best_path_algorithm.md

    not imported into the VRF's BGP table and is not considered as a best path.

- - Prefixes are withdrawn from the BGP table and the RIB if an update is received that is malformed, because the BGP Enhanced Attribute Error Handling feature is enabled by default with "bgp enhanced-error".
+ - Prefixes are withdrawn from the BGP table and the RIB if an update is received that is malformed, because the BGP Enhanced Attribute Error Handling feature is enabled by default with `bgp enhanced-error`.
  - Prefixes are withdrawn from the BGP table and the RIB if a BGP Attribute Filter is configured with "path-attibute treat-as-withdraw" and the specified BGP attribute is in the update.